 If we looked in your fridge, what would we always find?

-How is it like to be a Sudanese/black female in UAE?
+How is it like to be a Sudanese/black model?

 When and why did you first model?